stefaneg/notes/personal/Learning go.md

 I am guessing that the authors wanted to avoid the [npmjs.com](http://npmjs.com) pattern for some reason.

 Use the language to do something productive.

+# Mux is a nice router.

+The example tests leave a thing or two to be desired.
+I like to test as much of the "wiring" as well, not only the handlers in isolation.